Thomas C. Lea III: Career

-It was during his time in the western Pacific in 1944 as a combat correspondent with the United States 1st Marine Division during the invasion of the tiny island of Peleliu that he would really make a name for himself among the readers of LIFE.
-"My work there consisted of trying to keep from getting killed and trying to memorize what I saw and felt," Lea says.
-His vivid, realistic, images of the beach landing, and Battle of Peleliu, would impact both readers and himself.
-The Price and That 2,000 Yard Stare would become among his most famous works.
-(1,794 Americans died in a two-month period in what many call the war's most controversial battle, due to its questionable strategic value and high death toll.)
+Some of Lea's most impactful work came during his time as a combat correspondent with the United States 1st Marine Division at the Battle of Peleliu.
+The battle, which saw the Marines suffer heavy losses amidst fierce Japanese resistance, became the subject of controversy due to the questionable strategic value of the island.

+Lea described his time there as "…trying to keep from getting killed and trying to memorize what I saw and felt."
+His vivid depiction of the beach landing and subsequent battle across the island included two of his most famous works, The Price and The Two-Thousand Yard Stare, both of which spotlight the human toll of the battle.

-In 1947 Lea finished a graphite sketch on kraft paper of his wife called Study for Sarah in the Summertime.
+In 1947, Lea finished a graphite sketch on kraft paper of his wife called Study for Sarah in the Summertime.
 He had started the sketch two years earlier, about six months after he got home from the war.
 The life size work (71" × 30¼") was based on a photograph, taken of Sarah in the backyard of their home at 1520 Raynolds Boulevard in El Paso, that he had carried in his wallet throughout the war.
 An oil painting, Sarah in the Summertime (67" × 32"), was then done from the sketch.
 He spent longer on this combined work than any other painting.

 After finishing his last novel, The Hands of Cantu (an account of horse training in 16th-century Nueva Vizcaya) in 1964, Lea traveled to Boston to meet with his publishers, Little, Brown and Company.
 He told them that he wasn't interested in another novel, so they suggested a book about his pictures.
 This 1968 work, A Picture Gallery, was his "autobiography", writing of why and when he did his paintings.
 Working on A Picture Gallery would lead him to once again focus on painting and turn away from working on literature.
 Right before finishing this work, Baylor University paid tribute to his writing by bestowing him, and his long-time friend Carl Hertzog, with an honorary doctorate's in literature.
 The El Paso Museum of Art established its Tom Lea Gallery in 1996, and in 1997 he was honored as a Fellow in the Texas State Historical Association.
 President George W. Bush had Lea's painting Rio Grande displayed in the Oval Office.

 Lea died in El Paso on January 29, 2001, at the age of 93.